emanjavacas/cc-patrology/README.md

 - An installation of `pie`: `pip install nlp-pie` should do it.
 There is a pie model in the repository that can be used to tag medieval latin.

+All required python packages are listed in the attached `requirements.txt` file.